Nodeclipse/dev.Nodeclipse.github.io/README.md

 For Eclipse distribution with Nodeclipse & Node.js IDE preinstalled check Nodeclipse NTS at https://sourceforge.net/projects/nodeclipse/ (Beta).

-The easyest way to support the projects is add star to the the project you like.
+The easiest way to support the projects is add star to the the project you like.
 (You need to have GitHub account and be logged in.)